Rhonys/Election_Analysis/README.md

 ## Challenge Summary

 ### Overview of Election Audit
-This audit was conducted to determine the winner of the election of a recent local congressional election in Colorado, as well as stastistics on the votes.
+This audit was conducted to determine the winner of the election of a recent local congressional election in Colorado, as well as stastistics on the votes within each County.

 ### Election-Audit Results
 - There were a total of 369, 711 votes cast for this election.
 This result was found by looping through the election file to count the total.